Yurik72/ESPHap/README.md

  hapservice_motion= hap_add_motion_service_as_accessory(homekit_accessory_category_security_system,"Motion",motion_callback,NULL);
 ```

 Full list of services and their characteristic can be found in the [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
-Header is well documented and descibes services types and their characteristic)
+Header is well documented and descibes service types and their characteristics).
 The list of API to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h).
-It's quite transparent based on the function names
+It's quite transparent based on the function names.

 When accessories, services and characteristic is defined we need to finally call
 ```c
 hap_init_homekit_server();
 ```

-That is all for setup
+That is all for setup.

 3. Implement callback and notify function

 Every callback has the same signature and parameters

  - characteristic
  - value
  - context (callback parameters)

  This function is called when accessories state is changed from the Apple.
 You can manage your devices there, based on the value.